Pandithevan: Cast

+The following list was adapted from the database of Film News Anandan.

 Production

 This is the last film directed by K. Subramanyam.
 The film was shot in Neptune Studios that later was named Sathya Studios.
 (Now, it houses the MGR Janaki College of Arts and Sciences.)

 K. Subramaniam's wife was a co-music director to this film.
 Meenakshi Subramaniam was a music composer, a lyricist in Sanskrit and Tamil and an instrumentalist who played Veena, Violin and Harmonium.

 Soundtrack

-Music was composed by C. N. Pandurangan and Meenakshi Subramanyam, while the lyrics were penned by Pattukkottai Kalyanasundaram, Muhavai Rajamanickam and Muthukoothan.
-Singer is J. P. Chandrababu.
-Playback singers are P. B. Sreenivas, Seerkazhi Govindarajan, S. V. Ramanan, T. V. Rathnam, A. G. Rathnamala, S. Janaki, K. Jamuna Rani, (Radha) Jayalakshmi, K. Rani, P. Leela and Gomathi.
+Music was composed by C. N. Pandurangan and Meenakshi Subramanyam.